- The data structure from mainframe will come in a COBOL copy book format (.cpy). Sample copybook content is pasted below.

 ENVIRONMENT DIVISION.

-SELECT SALES ASSIGN TO F1.
+SALES ASSIGN

 DATA DIVISION.